appnexus/pyrobuf/README.md

 Pyrobuf has been tested with Python 2.7 and Python 3.5.

-Pyrobuf appears to be workin on OSX, Linux and Windows (for the later getting Cython to work properly is the trickiest bit especially if you are still using 2.7).
+Pyrobuf appears to be workin on OSX, Linux and Windows (for the latter getting Cython to work properly is the trickiest bit especially if you are still using 2.7).

 ### Contributing

-People use protobuf in many different ways, pyrobuf handles the use cases of AppNexus and other contributors but is not yet a 100% shoe-in replacement to what protoc would generate.
+People use protobuf in many different ways.
+Pyrobuf handles the use cases of AppNexus and other contributors, but is not yet a 100% shoe-in replacement to what protoc would generate.

 You can help make it so!

-Fork and clone the repository then run:
+Fork and clone the repository, then run:

     $ python setup.py generate_list list_and_util

 It will generate the platform specific pyrobuf_list them compile and install the pyrobuf_list and pyrobuf_util modules.

-Once done you can run the test suite (a work in progress) using py.test:
+You can then run the test suite (a work in progress) using py.test:

     $ PYTHONPATH=. py.test

 `test_gen_message` will attempt to process all the proto files in `tests/proto`.

-If you find that pyrobuf does not work for one of your proto file.
-Put a minimal proto file in there that make the test break before submitting a pull request.
+If you find that pyrobuf does not work for one of your proto files, add a minimal proto file to `tests/proto` that breaks before submitting a pull request.

 Pull requests including a breaking test are gold!

-Improving testing is on the card.
+Improving testing is on the cards.

 ### Installation